Why is Hinamatsuri celebrated on April 3rd in some regions?

 Even today, Hinamatsuri has not lost its value.

-Especially the lunar calendar Hinamatsuri ,
+Especially the Hinamatsuri festival on the lunar calendar ,

 They play an important role in preserving local culture and customs while passing on their value to the next generation.